 What we do

-We are a non profit organisation that supports people with disabilities.
-We specialise in helping parents create a network of trusted people around their child who will love and support them even when parents no longer can.
+We are a non profit organisation that specialises in supporting people with disabilities to create a network of trusted people around them who will love and support them even when parents no longer can.
 This network has a formalised legal structure and is called a microboard.

 How we can help